danielaparker/jsoncons/doc/ref/wrapped_allocators.md

         const WorkAllocator& work_alloc)

-    Creates a `wrapped_allocators` object, defaulting the result allocator type to `std::allocator<char>` and deducing the work allocator type from the type of the `work_allocator` argument.
+    Creates a `wrapped_allocators` object, defaulting the result allocator type to `std::allocator<char>` and deducing the work allocator type from the type of the `work_alloc` argument.

 #### Helper classes